Rishika70/Amygdala_Neuroscience_Intelligent_System/README.md

 **| Recall     | 0.56  |**
 **| F1-Score   | 0.47  |**

-*Note: These are placeholder metrics and would be replaced with actual scores when the model is trained and tested on a relevant dataset.*
+*Note: These are placeholder metrics and will be replaced with actual scores when the model is trained and tested on a relevant dataset.*

 **Quantum Component:**